 Transitioning into adulthood is a slow process.
 And sometimes it seems like certain purchases are road-markers that indicate how you're coming along — you start with a sewing kit and eventually have an entire tool box you know how to use in the apartment.
 But, nobody's perfect, and sometimes you're left without the one thing you need most.
 Luckily, you can learn how to tell if you have a fever even if you don't have a thermometer on your nightstand.

 Knowing your temperature can indicate whether or not you need to go to the emergency room.
-Even if it's a low temperature, it can be important to know what's going on with your body.
-Say you have a doctor's appointment scheduled for the next day, keeping an eye on your temperature and your symptoms will help them better take care of you.
-And even if you don't have a thermometer, learning these indicators can be another step towards maturity.
+Even if it's a low temperature, knowing what's going on with your body is the first step towards feeling better.
+If you have a doctor's appointment scheduled for the next day, keeping an eye on your symptoms will help your GP better take care of you.
+And even if you don't have a thermometer, learning these indicators can be another step towards getting well.

 Here are seven ways to tell if you have a fever, even if there's no thermometer in sight.

 "The most common way to check if someone has a fever without a thermometer is to feel the forehead or neck with the back of your hand," Lee says.
 "Check to see if it feels warmer than usual.
-Do not use the palm, as it is not as sensitive to temperature changes as the back of the hand is,” It's easier if you can get a friend, roommate, or family member to do this, but you can try yourself too.
-It's nowhere near as accurate as taking your temperature, but it can help guide you.
+Do not use the palm, as it is not as sensitive to temperature changes as the back of the hand is.”

 You can get another hint about whether you're running a fever by looking in the mirror.

 “Another way to check if someone has a fever is to see if their skin (especially the cheeks) appears to be redder than usual.
 A fever can cause the cheeks to become flushed or red,” Lee says.
 If you notice this, it might be because your body is in battle mode.